wavemaker/docs/learn/react-native/react-native-embed.md

 ```

 :::note
-we can pass initialProperties to the WaveMaker app as shown above, and these initialProperties can be accessed, by using **`App.props`** in Wavemaker App - Script.
+we can pass initialProperties to the WaveMaker app as shown above, and these initialProperties can be accessed, by using **`App.props`** in WaveMaker App - Script.
 :::

 ```js